How I Got Started Shooting Boudoir

-I did that for a few years but felt something was off… just a hair.
-Something wasn’t aligned within me but I couldn’t put my finger on it.
+I did that for a few years but felt something was off.
+Something wasn’t aligned within me but I couldn’t quite put my finger on it.
 It wasn’t until a client asked me to photograph them against a gray background in somewhat dramatic lighting that things changed for me.

-I soon had an epiphany and realized I wasn’t a headshot/model photographer but more a portrait and environmental portrait photographer.
+I soon had an epiphany and realized I wasn’t a headshot photographer but more a portrait and environmental portrait photographer.
 I loved the drama and mood that type of photography produced.

 Environmental portraits are portraits of people taken wide enough to see their physical surroundings and helps to tell the story of that person.

-I began experimenting with my lighting even more, trying to get a moodier vibe, and I loved how shooting wider would capture more of the subject’s body language.
-I really liked how one’s body could “speak” just as loud as one’s expression.
+I began experimenting with my lighting, trying to get a moodier vibe and I loved how shooting wider could capture more of the subject’s body language.
+I liked how one’s body could “speak” just as loud as one’s expression.

-It wasn’t until I came across a male boudoir photographer in Los Angeles by the name of Michael Sasser on YouTube that the idea of being a boudoir photographer even entered my head as a possibility.
+It wasn’t until I came across a male boudoir photographer by the name of Michael Sasser on YouTube that the idea of being a boudoir photographer even entered my head as a possibility.

 I took a close look at his unique approach to the genre (being male) and immediately became intrigued.
 I was curious as to how applying the aesthetics of my moody environmental portrait work would translate into the world of boudoir.